pcla-code/edu.upenn.pcla.alpha.correction.bh/README.md

 ## Installation

-Install the package using dev tools directly from github.
+Install the package using dev-tools directly from github or from cran.

 `devtools::install_github('pcla-code/edu.upenn.pcla.alpha.correction')`

-## Depndencies
+## Dependencies
 This library uses *knitr* to render tables.

 ## Usage